Princess Helena of the United Kingdom, Princess Christian of Schleswig-Holstein

 by Scott Mehl © Unofficial Royalty 2015

 Princess Helena was the fifth child, and third daughter, of Queen Victoria of The United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
 She was born at Buckingham Palace in London, England on May 25, 1846.
-Two months later, on July 25, 1846 she was christened in the Private Chapel at Buckingham Palace, given the names Helena Augusta Victoria.
+Two months later, on July 25, 1846 she was christened in the Private Chapel at Buckingham Palace with the names Helena Augusta Victoria.
 Her godparents were:

 Helena had eight siblings: